 We have so many mason jars…every size, every shape…We use them especially for storing leftover liquids, sauces, and soups.

 One plastic item we did buy was reusable replacement lids for our mason jars.
 I know…that’s plastic.
-I find that they seal quite well, especially for liquids, and they last forever.
+I find that they seal quite well, especially for liquids, and they last a long time.
 We’ve had some lids already for years and years.
 We anticipate having our lids for decades.

 They are a little more convenient than the regular lids, which have a lid and rim.
 The typical mason jar lids can be fussy to remove from jars you open frequently and the plastic lids help us keep up our sustainable lifestyle stress-free.